Please istall Adobe Flash player to see this menu, or use text links at the end of the page.

 While some like to camp at Lake Pleasant just to enjoy the thrill of getting "back to nature," many other visitors choose Lake Pleasant because of its outstanding recreational facilities.

 Naturally, boating and water sports are a huge draw, but you don't need a boat to enjoy Lake Pleasant County Park.
 You may enjoy swimming in the lake, or hiking along one of the park's trails.
 You may take the family into the park's visitor's center to enjoy interpretive exhibits.
 Or, you may move over to the day-use area to get together with friends at a shaded group picnicking area.
-In the image to your left, you're viewing a multi-table picnic ramada in a hilltop day-use area of Lake Pleasant Park.
+In the image at the top of this page, you may view a multi-table picnic ramada in a hilltop day-use area of Lake Pleasant Park.
 Ramadas are reservable, and in busy times, you should reserve one, if you'll need it.
 However, on non-holiday weekdays, they're generally sitting unused, just waiting for someone to enjoy the spot.

 Lake Pleasant has a huge 10-lane boat ramp, as you can see in the photo to your right.
 This photo was taken on a mid-week day in mid-April...so the ramp was getting little use that day.
 You can place a winning bet on the fact that this ramp gets hopping on weekends!
 A large parking lot accompanies this boat ramp, and there are restroom facilities, as well.
 There is also a 4-lane boat ramp at the northern end of the park.